sachinsu/sachinsu.github.io/work_journal/software.md

     - estimation is valuable when it helps you make a significant decision.
     - Estimation is useful when it helps with coordination within teams

+- Web Testing
+   - Unit testing - Unit testing is a testing type in which minor testable parts or units of an application are individually and independently tested for proper operation.
+These units can vary in scope from functions, classes, or interfaces, to services or complete components.
+Their primary attributes are execution speed, isolation, and comfortable maintainability.
+Tools: Vitest/JEST
+   - Integration Testing - Integration testing focuses on interactions between components or systems.
+In other words, on how well they work together.
+Typical examples of integration tests are API or component tests.
+Tools: WebDriverIO, Cypress
+  - End to End Testing - These tests are often called UI tests and this name explains their function even better.
+These tests interact with your application's UI, including the complete application stack, and test your application from one end to the other.
+Tools: WebDriveIO, Cypress, PlayWright,

   - Cypress.io - End to end test platform
       - Cypress takes screenshots as tests run
       - automatically reloads when tests are changed
       - Waits for commands and assertions
       - is not a general purpose tool like for indexing the web.
       - Only JS is supported for test cases
       - Each test is bound to single domain.

 - Vaccum in PostgreSQL
     - Postgres uses Multiversion Concurrency Control (MVCC) to guarantee isolation while providing concurrent access to data.
 This means multiple versions of a row can exist in the database simultaneously.
 So, when rows are deleted, older versions are still kept around, since older transactions may still be accessing those versions.
 Once all transactions which require a row version are complete, those row versions can be removed.
 This can be done by the VACUUM command.